cmu-pasta/mu2/README.md

 #### CartographyClassLoader

 Initial class loading should take place using this ClassLoader.
 It creates a list of MutationInstances representing all of the mutation opportunities (the "cartograph").
 It does this by instrumenting the input class using the `Cartographer`: a `SafeClassWriter` which both logs which mutants are possible, and transforms the input class into one which measures which mutants are run for later optimization.

+#### MutationClassLoaders

+A class that contains references to both the `CartographyClassLoader` and a mapping of each `MutationInstance` to its `MutationClassLoader`.
+A `MutationClassLoaders` object is the external entry point, and such an object is passed to a `MutationGuidance` during construction.

 ### Mutators